Original Medicare (Hospital & Doctors Coverage)

 Know Your Medicare Supplemental Coverage Options

-By now you can see that Original Medicare won’t cover all your health care costs.
-However, supplement plans, also known as Medigap, can take care of things that Original Medicare doesn’t pay.
+By now you can see that all your health care costs don’t have coverage.
+However, supplement plans, also known as Medigap, can take care of things that you’d need pay.

 Medigap can offer coverage for things like deductibles, co-pays, and coinsurance.

-Supplement plans are only available if you’re enrolled in Parts A and B. You can’t enroll in Medigap if you have Medicare Advantage plan.
+Supplement plans are only available if you have Parts A and B.

 Medigap is private insurance.
 Although the plans have a standard set of benefits, different companies may charge different premiums for the same coverage.